natancox/stardog-docs/src/docs/cluster.html.md

 ### What is Stardog Cluster?

-First, Stardog Cluster is a collection of Stardog Server instances running on one or more virtual or physical machines that, *from the client's perspective*, behave like a single (that is, non-distributed, non-clustered) Stardog.
-That's important because it's important from the perspective of a client of Stardog's various services that Stardog Cluster act like Stardog (non-cluster); of course Stardog Cluster should have some different operational properties, the main one of which is high availability.
-But from the client's perspective Cluster should be indistinguishable from non-cluster.
+Stardog Cluster is a collection of Stardog Server instances running on one or more virtual or physical machines that, *from the client's perspective*, behave like a single Stardog Server instance.<fn>To fully achieve this effect requires, as noted above, DNS or HaProxy or similar environment configuration that's left as an exercise for the user.</fn> Of course Stardog Cluster should have some different operational properties, the main one of which is high availability.
+But from the client's perspective Stardog Cluster should be indistinguishable from non-clustered Stardog.<fn>The client here means the client of Stardog APIs, not necessarily people, administrators, etc.</fn>

 ### What about Deployment?

-Third, clustered database deployment is notable for a few reasons:

-2. it's a complete pain in the ass
-3. it's different in every computing environment on earth
+Clustered database deployment is notable for being a complete pain in the ass and different in every computing environment on earth.
 We've made Stardog Cluster deployment easier for you, but we haven't solved the problem of universal devops or deployment of distributed databases.
 It may be painful to deploy Stardog Cluster, and that will likely depend on details of yr computing environment about which we probably know very little.

-Three additional points ameliorate this pain:

-1. we've built a deployment tool, called [Starman](http://github.com/clarkparsia/starman), that will work for many cases; and we've open sourced it
-2. we've fully documented what is required to configure and deploy a Stardog Cluster
-3. Stardog Cluster's dependencies are few and ubiquitous:
+Three additional points ameliorate this pain.
+We've built a deployment tool, called [Starman](http://github.com/clarkparsia/starman), that will work for many cases; and we've open sourced it.
+We've fully documented what is required to configure and deploy a Stardog Cluster.
+The dependencies are few and ubiquitous (SSH, JVM 1.6 or newer).
-	- ssh
-	- JVM 1.6 or greater

 Okay, so a quick deployment overview: